KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/withdraw-or-send-funds-using-atomicdex-mobile.md

-# How to Withdraw or Send Funds Using AtomicDEX Mobile
+# How to Withdraw or Send Funds Using Komodo Mobile Wallet

 - On the "Portfolio" page, click on the coin you want to send and press the "SEND" button